loaded-user-creds/mtg-card-info-app/product-decisions.md

 ## 3. Treat the card and its printings as separate objects

-**Decision:** General card information and discussion will be separated from printing-specific information and discussion.
+**Decision:** Universal card information and all-printings discussion will be separated from printing-specific information and discussion.

 **Reason:** Rules, gameplay, and deckbuilding usually apply to the card as a whole.
 Price, condition, print defects, grading, and counterfeit concerns often apply to one release.